I was introduced to tinto de verano on our first evening in Madrid.

 What is tinto de verano, anyway?

-Tinto de verano literally translates to “red wine of summer” in English (red wine is called “tinto” in Spanish).
-Think of it as a red wine spritzer It is a cold, wine-based drink similar to sangria, but it is more popular in Spain.
-You'll find tinto de verano at most parties, festivals, and local bars.
+Literally, tinto de verano means “red wine of summer.”
+Think of it as a red wine spritzer similar to sangria—except in Spain, it is much more popular!
+You’ll find tinto de verano at most parties, festivals, and local bars.

 Well, it certainly looked refreshing.
 I examined the label on the fizzy drink in question: La Casera gaseosa.
 Nope, didn’t look familiar, so … I poured half a glass of red wine and filled the rest with this gaseosa stuff and took a sip of my icy creation.
 It was slightly sweet with a strong grape flavor and just a hint of red wine.
 “Oh, wow,” I told Dan, “I think I like this more than sangria.”

 He looked at me, doubtful.
 “Try it,” I offered.
 Like me, he loved it at first sip.
 I made a mental “Note to Self:” Learn how to make tinto de verano.
 And order it again.

 ⓘ TIP: If you’re on a budget, forget the sangria and order tinto de verano instead.
 Spaniards know tourists are familiar with sangria, so they sell it in restaurants at a higher price.
 Not only is tinto de verano far more affordable than sangria, but it’s also easier to drink in volume.

 It turns out that making tinto de verano is far simpler than making sangria.
 It contains only two ingredients, if you don’t count that it is served over ice and sometimes garnished with a slice of lemon.